Discord-Oxygen/Discord-ExpireBot/README.md

 # Discord-ExpireBot

 This Bot allows you to let roles expire.
 If you set e.g. the @voted role to 12h, the role will get removed automatically 12h after obtaining.
 This is individual to all users on the guild.
-It also saves the obtaining time into a JSON File, so if the Bot gets temporary offline, it can handle this.
+It also saves the obtaining time into a JSON File, so if the Bot gets temporary offline, it can handle this.<br>
 [Support Server](https://discord.com/invite/ptpyaEPapy)

 ## Commands